Carlos A. Cooks: Overview

 Cooks was born in San Pedro de Macoris Dominican Republic on June 23, 1913, to James Henry Cooks and Alice Cooks, who were originally from the island of St. Martin.
 His education took place mostly in Santo Domingo until moving to New York in 1929 where he went on to higher learning.
 Cooks was known for his love of sports and his expertise in boxing.
 His intellect was recognized from an early age and he attended the leadership school in the Voodoo Sacré Society.
 Cooks' involvement in the UNIA comes as no surprise as both his uncle and father were among the many St. Martiners who were members of the Marcus Garvey-led organization.

-He was a key link in the history of Black American nationalism between Marcus Garvey before him and Malcolm X, whom he influenced.
-Carlos Cooks administered the Advance Division of the UNIA after Marcus Garvey was deported.
-He founded the African Nationalist Pioneer Movement.

 Cooks coined the phrase "buy Black" many years before it was popularized by others, The Amsterdam News reported.

 Cooks died in Harlem, New York, on May 5, 1966, aged 52, although the age was initially misreported as 53.

 Cooks and Garvey

-Marcus Garvey was an influence on Cooks, who was taken to meetings of the Garvey Movements as a child by his father and uncle.
-He then went on join the Garvey Union and its Universal African Legion.
-It is said that at age nineteen Cooks was knighted by Garvey, becoming a member of the movement.
+Marcus Garvey was an influence on Cooks.
 Cooks argued that all Garvey's actions were devoted towards the upliftment and improvement of the status of Black People in the United States of America.
-Unlike Garvey, Cooks was skeptical of W. E. B. Du Bois, whom he regarded as a white hireling of the NAACP.
-In his work, entitled Marcus Garvey Champion of African Redemption, Cooks describes Du Bois as an opponent of Garveyism, and as attacking and ridiculing the movement through his magazine Crisis.

 The African Nationalist Pioneer Movement

-Born out of Garvey's Universal Negro Improvement Association and African Communities League, the African Nationalist Pioneer Movement was started by Carlos Cooks on June 23, 1941.
+Born out of Garvey's Universal Negro Improvement Association and African Communities League, the African Nationalist Pioneer Movement was started by Cooks on June 23, 1941.
 He envisioned that movement as "an educational, inspirational, instructive, constructive and expansive society... composed of people desirous of bringing about a progressive, dignified, cultural, fraternal and racial confraternity among the African peoples of the world."